hadolint/hadolint/README.md

 | **WgetOrCurl**       | Either use Wget or Curl but not both
 | **HasMaintainer**    | Specify a maintainer of the Dockerfile
 | **AbsoluteWorkdir**  | Use absolute WORKDIR

-## Parsing

-The Dockerfile is parsed using [Parsec](https://wiki.haskell.org/Parsec) and is using the lexer `Lexer.hs` and parser `Parser.hs`.

-Parser is nearly complete.
-There are still some problems with newlines and escape characters though.

-## AST

-Dockerfile syntax is is fully described in the [Dockerfile reference](http://docs.docker.com/engine/reference/builder/).
-Just take a look at `Syntax.hs` to see the AST definition.

 ## Develop